 Cultures around the world have used essential oils for generations.
 And now, modern research continues to reinforce the fact that these age-old tools can help elevate mood and manage the symptoms of stress.
 Here's the lowdown on 13 oils that have been studied for their stress-relieving benefits and how to work them into your routine.

 Who doesn't love the soft and subtle scent of a rose?
 In one study, participants who smelled rose essential oil had a significant decrease in breathing rate and blood pressure compared to the placebo group.
-And not only were the effects physical, but the participants also rated themselves as calmer and more relaxed afterwards.
+And not only were the effects physical, but the participants also rated themselves as calmer and more relaxed1 afterwards.

 Bergamot is functional wellness practitioner Mariza Snyder D.P.'s personal favorite essential oil, and she'll often blend it with lavender and frankincense to up the calming benefits: "It's got this beautiful rich scent," she says, "and is often used to lower blood pressure and cortisol levels."
-One study back in 2011 found bergamot to have significant positive effects on anxiety symptoms in rats.
+One study back in 2011 found bergamot to have significant positive effects on anxiety3 symptoms in rats.

 8. Lemon balm

 The sweet but bold scent of geranium is another good one for elevating mood.
 One particular study on people giving birth—undoubtedly, a stressful a time—found that geranium could help reduce labor-relatied anxiousness8.